Condado (Santurce): 20th century

 The neighborhood experienced an economic boom in the first decades of the 20th century when some of the wealthiest families built their homes in the area.
 The Vanderbilts built a summer home in 1919 which today has been converted into the luxurious Condado Vanderbilt Hotel.
-The Behn Brothers also built their home in Condado and to their memory, Dos Hermanos Bridge (or "Two Brothers Bridge" in English) is named in their honor as founders of Puerto Rico Telephone and the new electric tramway line that linked the county to Old San Juan.
+The Behn Brothers also built their home in Condado and to their memory, Puente Dos Hermanos (or "Two Brothers Bridge" in English) is named in their honor as founders of Puerto Rico Telephone and the new electric tramway line that linked the county to Old San Juan.